Buster Douglas’s decline and how a heavyweight fairy tale turned ugly

 There was a sauna in the villa and in the sauna was a phone; Buster ordered hamburgers; Buster ordered food.
 Buster ordered just about anything that was dead in the chef’s fridge.
 There were disturbing rumours and they were, in the end, all true.
 Buster was lost in Las Vegas in the weeks and days before the fight.
 Holyfield, meanwhile, trained like his life depended on a win.
 He packed his days with suffering, wielding the Bible to guide his efforts and keeping his head down, mostly bowed in prayer.

 Wynn created the most expensive fight in history on the night they finally fought.
 Douglas was 14lbs heavier than he had been for Tyson, but the weight is a convenient screen for his loss of desire.
-Wynn paid the pair 34 million dollars; Douglas got 24 million.
-Wynn lost two million and that has to be the best two million ever spent in history; Mirage will always be associated with the fight and the Mirage was Wynn.
+Wynn paid the pair $34m (£25m); Douglas got 24m (£17m).
+Wynn lost two million $2m (£1.5m) and that has to be the best two million ever spent in history; Mirage will always be associated with the fight and the Mirage was Wynn.

 The punches that sent Douglas down were accurate, fast and neat.
 However, the referee, Mills Lane, insisted that Douglas could have beaten the count and got up.
 It was damning judgement.
 And, by the time Lane was chirping, Douglas had started his long, long journey to the unknown.
 He was, in Las Vegas terms, obscure before Holyfield left as champion.
 Buster was gone.